Sergius Stepniak: The Railway Children and Death of an Anarchist

 From the Writers Trail:

-M) Sergius Stepniak 1851-1895.
+18. Sergius Stepniak 1851-1895.
 Russian writer: Underground Russia.
 Said to be the model for the Russian exile in The Railway Children.
+Friend of William Morris and George Bernard Shaw.
 Killed by a train at Woodstock Road level crossing.

 1. Sergius Stepniak – From Gill Clegg’s Chiswick People